valentyna88/contacts-app-backend/README.md

     npm install
 ```

-4. Set up environment variables: Create a `bash .env ` file in the root directory and add the following:
+4. Set up environment variables: Create a `.env ` file in the root directory and add the following:

 ```bash
 PORT=5000